pipersky/pipersky.github.io/optimize_server_performance/server_performance_project_page.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-### 4. Provide a basis for further data collection
+### 4. Outlook

-If the pilot project prioves successful, we will propose further development with additional organizations.
+If the pilot project prioves successful, our partner will propose further development to additional clients.